DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/(2) using addon.md

 - self conditional abort: Allows a composite to interrupt itself and start over when its first condition or decorator child fails.
 The composite must have a condition node as its first child that ticks in parallel while the parent ticks its other children.
 Example: An enemy running an attack combo sequence with the self abort condition node checking in parallel that the enemy has enough energy left to continue the combo.

+- both conditional abort: Does the same as both of the other types combined.

 # Custom Nodes
 While this addon comes with a bunch of built-in nodes, creating your own custom nodes is inevitable especially when it comes to custom leaves that tend to be game-specific.\